 What does a 50 KW home battery cost?

-The cost of a home battery with a capacity of 50 kWh can vary greatly, depending on various factors such as the brand, type of battery, built-in technology, and installation requirements.
+The cost of a home battery with a capacity of 50 kWh can vary greatly, depending on various factors such as the brand, battery type, built-in technology, and installation requirements.
 Generally, the price for a battery of this size ranges between €10,000 and €20,000, but in some cases, costs can be higher or lower.
-This investment is significant, and it is important to be well-informed before making a choice.
+This investment is significant, and it's important to be well-informed before making a choice.

 What determines the cost of a home battery?